Skip to main content

 What to Pack

-Waterproof jacket with hood - not just water-resistant, as Portland's rain is persistent light drizzle that soaks through lighter materials
+Waterproof rain jacket with hood - not water-resistant, actually waterproof.
+Portland rain is persistent drizzle that soaks through anything less than fully sealed seams.
+Skip umbrellas, locals don't use them because the wind makes them useless.

 Insider Knowledge